The City of Buffalo offers conditional grant funding to make Upper West Side rental or owner-occupied properties lead-safe.

 *Household Size / Household Income Limit (80% of AMI)

-This website was produced in part with the assistance of the City of Buffalo/ City of Buffalo Urban Renewal Agency through the Community Development Block Grant and/or HOME Program(s).
+This website was produced in part with the assistance of the City of Buffalo/ City of Buffalo Urban Renewal Agency through the Community Development Block Grant, Lead, and/or HOME Program(s).

 Download our Lead Hazard Reduction Program Interest Packet by clicking here.